What Is Atrial Septal Defect?

 Atrial Septal Defect at Seattle Children’s

 Our heart team has an extensive experience in the treatment of children with atrial septal defects.
 This includes using cardiac catheterization to close the opening in the septum with a device or performing surgery to close the opening.
-We have a pediatric cardiac anesthesia team and a cardiac intensive care service ready to care for children who undergo heart surgery.
+We have a pediatric cardiac anesthesia team and a cardiac intensive care unit ready to care for children who undergo heart surgery.

 When you come to Children's, a team of people will take care of your child.
 Along with your child's cardiologist, you are connected with nurses, child life specialists, social workers and others, if their expertise is needed.
 We work together to meet all of your child's health needs and help your family through this experience.